 Mission: Westlake Christian Academy exists to provide for Christian families a Christ-centered education that disciples our students to honor Jesus Christ in thought, word, and deed.

-- Every student will become a disciple of Jesus Christ.
+Vision: Every student a disciple of Jesus Christ.

 Role: Westlake Christian Academy is a school ministry and it is very important that parents understand our role as their school of choice.
 God should be at the center of every child’s focus and parents are responsible for the spiritual development of their children (Deuteronomy 6:4-9; Proverbs 2).
 The church provides parents the resources they need, and a level of accountability in raising children as commanded by God.
 Westlake Christian Academy is a complement of the home and church, but not a replacement in the spiritual development of a child.
 We are here to fulfill the responsibility of educating children through instruction that brings a student to a personal relationship with Christ in an atmosphere that allows God to transform the student into an image of Christ.
 WCA strives to educate the whole child – intellectually, socially, emotionally, spiritually, and physically.